What Is The Number Of Neutrons In Hydrogen? Simply Explained

 2. Stability and Binding Energy

 Neutrons help bind the nucleus together via the strong nuclear force.
-Even so, in hydrogen’s case:
+In real terms, that’s why deuterium is a stable isotope.
+Also, in hydrogen’s case:

 The binding energy per nucleon increases with more neutrons up to a point, then decreases—this is why heavier elements are generally more stable.